 Applications of Vedic Philosophy to Modern Science

 Sāńkhyā is the Vedic theory of matter, and it describes matter quite differently from modern science.
-This book discusses applications of Sāńkhyā to unsolved problems in physics, mathematics, chemistry, biology and computing.
+This book discusses applications of Sāńkhyā to unsolved problems in physics, mathematics, chemistry, biology, and computing.
 It delves into the nature of the five gross elements, besides the mind, intellect, ego, and the moral sense.
-It discusses how scientific epistemology must evolve to the study of objectifications of our sense perceptions (instead of physical properties) before we can understand thoughts and other deeper experiences.
+It discusses how scientific epistemology must evolve to the study of objectification of our sense perceptions (instead of physical properties) before we can understand thoughts and other deeper experiences.
 It describes how science can progress from gross to subtle matter (from bodies to minds).

 Is the Apple Really Red?

 10 Essays on Science and Religion